vd Brink Home Automations

 Open your Home Assistant instance and show the app store.

-Once’s installed some dashboard properties has to be set in the raw dashboard editor.
+Once installed, some dashboard properties have to be set in the raw dashboard editor.

 Raw configuration editor hide header in Home Assistant